Cults Myths and Legends of Ancient Sicily

 Origins of the Myth

 Hephaestus - VulcanFor the Greeks he is the god of fire and metals, a skilled blacksmith and protector of metallurgy, he was identified by the Romans with Vulcan.
-He is considered the son of It was need Zeus but, according to a tradition, Hera generated him alone out of envy towards Zeus who had generated Athena without the help of any woman.
+He is considered the son of It was and Zeus but, according to a tradition, Hera generated him alone out of envy towards Zeus who had generated Athena without the help of any woman.
 Hephaestus is a god who, unlike the other divinities, cannot be considered beautiful, indeed he is, among the gods, the ugliest, as well as being lame.
 There are several mythical explanations relating to his infirmity.
 One of the many, tells that Hephaestus was lame from birth and that Hera, being ashamed of his son, decided, in his great magnanimity, to get rid of him by throwing him from the top of Olympus [1].
 Poor Hephaestus fell into the ocean, but was picked up and rescued by a sea deity named Teti and his daughter Eurynome.
 Growing up and becoming an expert inventor and blacksmith, he wanted to avenge his mother, then, he built a golden throne, with chains that imprisoned anyone who sat on it, then sent it to his mother who, unaware of the spell, sat on it, thus remaining imprisoned .
 The only one who knew the secret to free the goddess was, of course, Hephaestus, who, despite having been recalled by the Olympian gods to free Hera, refused, he could not forgive his mother for the gesture he had made at his birth.
 To convince him he was sent Dionysus who got him drunk and led him to Olympus riding a donkey.
 Here Hephaestus agreed to free his mother, but in exchange he demanded to marry Afrodite.
 The marriage between the ugliest of the gods and the most beautiful divinity of Olympus could certainly not be the happiest, in fact soon Aphrodite began a love affair, unbeknownst to her husband, with the most handsome Ares.
 Warned of the betrayal by the sun god Helios, who sees everything from above but does not mind his own business, Hephaestus prepared an invisible net and placed it on Aphrodite's bed.
 When Ares rejoined Aphrodite, right at the most beautiful, the net closed, immobilizing the two lovers and preventing them from any movement.
 Hephaestus summoned all the gods of Olympus, showing them the spectacle of the naked and trapped bodies of the two lovers and arousing great laughter.
 As soon as she was freed, Aphrodite had nothing to do but run away in shame.

 Hephaestus (Volcano) - Marble by Guillaume Coustou - Louvre Museum ParisHephaestus (Volcano) - Marble by Guillaume Coustou - Louvre Museum Paris